Neurology - Botox treatment for Chronic Migraine

 The injections themselves are not too painful to receive and feel like a sharp needle prick.

-If you are taking any blood thinning medication (anticoagulants) please let your consultant or specialist nurse know as special precautions may need to be undertaken.
+If you are taking any blood thinning medication (anticoagulants) please let your clinician know as special precautions may need to be undertaken.

 These include: